As you're determining your holiday schedule in this unusual year, don’t forget to make room for an appointment with your dentist.

 Avoid starting over with your deductible

 You’re paying for dental benefits, so use them!
-The vast majority of plans pay 100% of the costs for diagnostic and preventative care, which includes your biannual checkups, cleanings, and X-rays.* Even if you need a procedure that isn’t fully covered, you won’t pay as much right now if you’ve already met part or all of your deductible this year.
+The vast majority of plans pay 100% of the costs for diagnostic and preventative care, which includes your biannual checkups, dental cleanings, and X-rays*.
+Even if you need a procedure that isn’t fully covered, you won’t pay as much right now if you’ve already met part or all of your deductible this year.
 Waiting until the beginning of next year will mean starting over on your deductible.
 In other words, you’ll have to pay it in full again and, thus, experience higher out-of-pocket expenses.

 Use up your annual maximum

 Dental plans have a cap that limits how much benefits providers will pay for in claims each year.
 This is called an annual maximum.
 Using what’s left of your max now can prevent it from going to waste if you need a costly procedure.
 However, note that some of your unused annual maximum can roll over to next year.
-Under Beam’s policies, for instance, you can get one-fourth of your annual max rolled over to next year if you used less than half of it this year.
+Under Beam’s policies, for instance, you can get one-fourth of your annual max rolled over to next year if you used less than half of it in the calendar year.
 If you’ve already used up more than half of your annual max — making you ineligible for a rollover — but the procedure you need won’t take you over the limit, you may want to use up the remaining amount so you don’t lose it.
 Additionally, if you’re under the halfway mark and the procedure won’t put you over — meaning you’re eligible for the rollover — you can use your benefits now and still get a higher annual max next year.

 Split up pricey procedures